Cpavrai/convert-markdown-to-html/README.md

-# convert-markdown-to-html
+# Convert markdown to HTML

-Github action for converting markdown files into HTML
+Github action for converting markdown files into HTML.
+Depends on [showdownjs](https://showdownjs.com/).